drjuls/AMBiT/INSTALL.md

 varies, but it's usually one of either `-DMKL_INTERFACE_FULL=lp64` or `-DMKL_INTERFACE_FULL=intel_lp64` (for Intel compilers), or `-DMKL_INTERFACE_FULL=gf_lp64` (for GNU compilers).

+### Building with MKL and GCC fails due to missing libiomp\*.so library
+Intel MKL has multiple ways of enabling multithreading for libear algebra operations, which are controlled by setting the `MKL_THREADING` CMake variable to one of the following choices:
+- `sequential`: no multithreading
+- `intel_thread`: Intel's *OpenMP* implementation (default)
+- `tbb_thread`: Intel's *Threading Building Blocks* library
+- `gnu_thread`: The GNU/GCC *OpenMP* implementation

+If no value is supplied to `MKL_THREADING`, it will default to using `intel_thread`, which requires the `libiomp` library to be available.
+This will usually be fine if you're using the Intel compilers, but may not be present when compiling AMBiT with GCC so you'll need to set `MKL_THREADING=gnu_thread`.

 ## Make